Canada-Japan Economic Partnership Agreement

 Last updated November 2014.

 The Canada-Japan Economic Partnership Agreement (EPA) negotiations were launched on March 25, 2012 by Prime Minister Harper and former Japanese Prime Minister Yoshihiko Noda.
 Our negotiations with Japan represent a landmark opportunity to deepen Canada's relationship with one of the world’s largest and most innovative economies.
 A Canada-Japan EPA would bring our trade and investment partnership to the next level and allow us to fully leverage our complementary economic relationship and strengthen bilateral trade opportunities in important sectors for both countries.
-Negotiations are proceeding well with six rounds held to date (Tokyo, November 2012; Ottawa, April 2013; Tokyo, July 2013; Ottawa, November 2013; Tokyo, March 2014; and Ottawa, July 2014).
-Round 7 is taking place this week (November 17-21, 2014) in Tokyo, allowing Canada and Japan to continue to advance this important initiative.
+Negotiations are proceeding well with seven rounds held to date.
+Round 7 took place the week of November 17-21, 2014 in Tokyo and allowed Canada and Japan to continue to advance this important initiative.

 For more information, please see background information on the Canada-Japan Economic Partnership Agreement.